twitter/chill/README.md

 decoded == 1L // true
 ```

+To retrieve the boxed item without caching the deserialized value, use `meatlockerInstance.copy`.

 ### Handled classes

 Chill provides support for singletons, scala Objects and the following types: